iterative/katacoda-scenarios/tutorials/pipelines/step4.md

 regenerating its outputs, but only if the dependencies have changed, and if the stage is not locked.
-If these dependencies are outputs from some previous stages, then those stages are reproduced first, to see whether there are any changes on the results (outputs).
+If these dependencies are outputs from some previous stages, then those stages are reproduced first, to see whether there are any changes on their results (which are dependencies of the current stage).
 This is done recursively for all the previous stages.

 1. Let's reproduce the last stage of the pipeline: